nilearn/nilearn/nilearn/datasets/description/seitzman_2018.rst

 -----
 300 ROI coordinates in cortical, subcortical and cerebellar regions.

-"Here, we apply a winner-take-all partitioning method to resting-state fMRI data and careful consideration of anatomy to generate novel functionally-constrained ROIs in the thalamus, basal ganglia, amygdala, hippocampus, and cerebellum.
+"Here, we apply a winner-take-all partitioning method to :term:`resting-state` :term:`fMRI` data and careful consideration of anatomy to generate novel functionally-constrained ROIs in the thalamus, basal ganglia, amygdala, hippocampus, and cerebellum.
 We validate these ROIs in three datasets via several anatomical and functional criteria, including known anatomical divisions and functions, as well as agreement with existing literature.